Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality: Indefinite causal structures as instances of cyclic quantum networks

-The following lemma illustrates that this formulation of process matrices in terms of composition recovers the probability rule of the process matrix framework, and by construction, process matrices lead to valid probabilities under this probability rule.
+where the projector $\Pi_{x_k}=\ket{x_k}\bra{x_k}$ projects the state on the system $A^{o}_k$ to $\ket{x_k}$.
+The following result shows that this reproduces the probability rule of the process matrix framework.

-\begin{restatable}{lemma}{ProbRule}[Probabilities from composition] For every process map $\hat{W}$, the joint probabilities obtained through the complete composition $\hat{P}_{\hat{W},\mathcal{M}}$ as in Equation~\eqref{eq: prob_composition} are equivalent to those obtained in the process matrix framework through Equation~\eqref{eq: prob}. \end{restatable}
+\begin{restatable}{lemma}{ProbRule}[Probabilities from loop composition] For every process map $\mathcal{W}$, the joint probability distribution obtained through the induced map $\mathcal{P}_{\mathcal{W}}$ of the network $\mathfrak{N}_{\mathcal{W},N}$ as in Equation~\eqref{eq: prob_composition1} is equivalent to that obtained in the process matrix framework through Equation~\eqref{eq: prob}.
+Moreover, $W$ being a valid process matrix guarantees that the denominator of Equation~\eqref{eq: prob_composition1} equals unity. \end{restatable}

+Notice that for a general map $\mathcal{W}$, the denominator is needed to ensure that we get normalised probabilities, since a map such as $\mathcal{P}_{\mathcal{W}}$ formed by loop composition of CPTP maps could in general be trace decreasing and considering the numerator alone may not result in a valid normalised distribution.
+The above result shows that in the special case where the Choi matrix of $\mathcal{W}$ is a valid process matrix, the numerator alone defines a normalised probability distribution.